superyhee/wercker-example-java-spring-redis/README.md

     $ env|grep 'DOCKER_HOST'

+## Building and Pushing your Docker image

+First build the project using Maven

+    $ mvn package

+This should have crated a super jar in the target folder:

+    target/wercker-example-java-spring-redis.jar

+Next build your docker image

+    $ docker build -t combient/wercker-example-java-spring-redis .

+As an alternative, build the docker image using maven.

 ## Known issues

 * With the current setup it is not practical to use watch/reload functionality of Wercker Dev Mode.
 We are looking into this.
 The solution is likely to be made available as a Wercker Custom Step